akeeba/fof/MIGRATION_3_TO_4.md

 With that in mind we completely removed LESS support from FOF 4.
 You are advised to compile and minify your CSS before releasing your extension.

-## Automatic template suffixes based on Joomla! version and renderer used
+## Automatic template suffixes based on Joomla! version _and_ renderer used

-A goal of FOF 4 is the easier implementation of component which work across substiantially different Joomla! versions (e.g. Joomla!
+A goal of FOF 4 is the easier implementation of component which work across substantially different Joomla! versions (e.g. Joomla!
 3 and Joomla!
 4).
 The biggest challenge with that is that the HTML you need to output in each case is probably radically different.
 For this reason we add automatic suffixes to view templates based on the Joomla! version and FOF renderer used.